Overwatered houseplant in soggy soil

 Watering is a skill that takes time to master, but once you understand these common mistakes, you’ll be well on your way to becoming a confident plant parent.
 Remember: it’s better to underwater than overwater, and your plants will tell you what they need if you pay attention.

 Want to know which pots make watering easier?
 See our best self-watering pots guide for recommendations that help prevent over- and underwatering.
+For the complete deep dive on watering frequency, read our how often to water houseplants guide.
+And if you’ve already overwatered a plant and need to rescue it, check out our step-by-step guide on how to save an overwatered plant.

 The key is to observe your plants, check the soil regularly, and adjust your watering habits based on what you see.
 With practice, you’ll develop a feel for when your plants need water, and you’ll be rewarded with healthy, thriving houseplants.